kartiknairgit/Kartik-Nair-Site/README.md

 ## 📌 Features
 - 🏠 **Home Page** – A brief introduction about me
+- 🧑 **About me** – A personal connection with me and my past
 - 💼 **Projects** – Showcasing my work and contributions
 - ✍ **Blog** – Writing about technology, software engineering, and personal insights
+- 🌱  **Mission** – Describes my goals in regards to giving back to the community
 - 📩 **Contact** – Reach out to me via email or social media

 ## 🛠️ Tech Stack